|

 ·

-annual sanctioning fee for each Club.
-The Club may host one or
+fee for each Club.
+The Club may host one or multiple

 ·

-of the entry fee in payback and/or prizes.
+higher percentage of the entry fee in payback and/or

 ·

-order their buckles through the EXCA office.
-No Exceptions.
+Club must order their buckles through the EXCA

 ·

-the Club must send the original score sheets and the insurance and point
+must send the original Excel score sheets to

 4.